Kalinjar Fort: Medieval period

+Early modern period

+In 1530, the future Mughal emperor Humayun led a campaign against Kalinjar and besieged it.
+This campaign is recorded in Gulbadan Begum's account, the Humayun-Nama, as well as an inscription on a rock below the Patalganga tank that consists only of Humayun's name and titles along with the date, corresponding to 30 March 1530.
+By 1545, however, Kalinjar had come under the control of the Baghela raja Ram Chand.
+That year, Sher Shah Suri led an army to take Kalinjar from the Baghelas, resulting in a pitched battle between the Suri army on one side and the Baghelas, assisted by their Bundela allies, on the other.
+During the battle, Sher Shah was mortally wounded by a gunpowder explosion from one of his own cannons, but he survived long enough for his soldiers to capture the fort.
+He was temporarily buried at Kalinjar, on a small hillock called Kalinjari to the east of the main fort, before being moved to his permanent tomb at Sasaram.

-In 1023, Mahmud of Ghazni attacked and received a tribute from Kalinjar, Mughal emperor Babur captured the fort in 1526, when his forces drove away Raja Hasan Khan Mewatpatti.
-It was also the place where Sher Shah Suri met his death in 1545, when he was mortally wounded by a gunpowder explosion from one of his own cannons, with his soldiers capturing the fort before his death.
-In 1569, Akbar captured the fort and it was under Mughal rule until its capture by the Marathas.
-Kalinjar played a prominent part in history down to the time of the Revolt of 1857, when it was held by a small British garrison.
+Sometime after Sher Shah's successor Islam Shah died in 1554, Kalinjar was reoccupied by Ram Chand Baghela, with Bundela assistance.
+In 1569, though, the Mughal emperor Akbar tasked Majnun Khan Qashqal, the governor of Manikpur, with recapturing Kalinjar, and after a siege, Ram Chand had to surrender due to lack of water.
+Kalinjar was then under Mughal rule until its capture by the Marathas.
+It played a prominent part in history down to the time of the Revolt of 1857, when it was held by a small British garrison.
 Both the fort and the town, which stands at the foot of the hill, are of interest to the antiquary on account of the remains of temples, sculptures, inscriptions, and caves.

 In the early 18th century, the fort was captured by the Peshwa Bajirao after defeating the Mughal general Bangash Khan of Allahabad.
 In order to stop the Mughals from entering Bundelkhand again, he established a Maratha light infantry huzurat of 5000 under the command of Sardar Ram Singh Bhatt, Yashwantrao Bhatt, Parshuram Bhau Bundela, Bhaskar Pandit, and Sheshrao Pant Bundela, all veterans of war and Maratha class one generals.
 In due course of time, the Marathas conquered the nearby territories and expanded to the Bengal frontiers.
 They inflicted a crushing defeat on Awadh ally Nawab of Rampur and Ala Vardi Khan.

 The fort was used to levy chauth to nearby territories like Benares, Mirzapur, Pratapgarh, Kunda, and Bundela.